Alternating, private alternating, and quantum alternating realtime automata: Quantum alternation

+respectively.
+If $ n=m^2 $, then only the outcome ``$a$'' is observed with non-zero probability and so the input is accepted.
+Otherwise, the outcome ``$u$'' is also observed and so the input is rejected.

+In summary, if $ n $ is a perfect square, then there is non-negative integer $ m $ such that $ n=m^2 $.
+Hence, $ A $ nondeterministically picks $ m $ and then universally verifies its correctness.
+(Remark that $ A $ also works correctly on the empty input.)
+If $ n $ is not a perfect square, then for any non-negative integer, say $ m $, $ n-m^2 \neq 0 $.
+Thus, any nondeterministic choice of $ A $ is universally falsified. \end{proof}

-We now show that the emptiness problem for AQFAs over unary alphabets is undecidable. \begin{theorem} The emptiness problem for AQFAs over unary alphabets is undecidable. \end{theorem} \begin{proof} It is known that one-way AQFAs can simulate the computation of a given TM on any input \cite{Yak13A}.
+We now show that the emptiness problem for AQFAs over unary alphabets is undecidable. \begin{thm} The emptiness problem for AQFAs over unary alphabets is undecidable. \end{thm} \begin{proof} It is known that one-way AQFAs can simulate the computation of a given TM on any input \cite{Yak13A}.
 In that simulation, the automaton first reads the whole input, and the head arrives at the right end-marker.
-From that point on, the head never moves, and it nondeterministically selects the next configurations, with each wrong guess is eliminated by universal states.
-When a halting configuration appears, the automaton gives a parallel decision.
-The automaton runs forever but if the TM halts on the input, then the decision can be derived from a finite level of the computation tree.
+From that point on, the head never moves, and the automaton selects the subsequent configurations in the simulation nondeterministically, with each wrong guess eliminated by the use of universal states.
+When a halting configuration is obtained, the automaton mimics the corresponding accept/reject decision.
+The automaton runs forever, but if the TM halts on the input, then the decision can be derived by backing up from a level of the computation tree that has some finite depth.

-Let $ M $ be any TM, $w$ be an input, and $ O$ be a one-way AQFA simulating the computation of $ M$ on any given input.
-For $ M$ and input $w$, we can design a (realtime) AQFA, say $ R$, that execute some finite steps (depending on the length of the input) of the simulation implemented by $ O$ for $ ({M},w) $.
-Here, $ R$ can execute more steps of the simulation on the longer input string and there is no difference between binary and unary input strings, i.e. only the input length is important.
-If ${M}$ halts on $w$, then there are some (actually infinitely many) sufficiently long unary strings such that the realtime AQFA can give the decision of ${M}$ on $w$ on these unary inputs.
+Let $ M $ be any TM and $ O$ be a one-way AQFA simulating the computation of $ M$ on empty string ($\varepsilon$).
+Then, we can design a realtime AQFA, say $ R$, that executes some finite steps (depending on the length of the input) of the simulation implemented by $ O$ for $ ({M},\varepsilon) $.
+Here, $ R$ can execute more steps of the simulation on the longer input string.
+If ${M}$ accepts $\varepsilon$, then there are some (actually infinitely many) sufficiently long unary strings such that the realtime AQFA accepts these unary inputs.

-Therefore, if the emptiness problem for realtime AQFAs with unary alphabet is decidable, then the halting problem for TMs is decidable, too.
-But, this is a contradiction and so the emptiness problem is undecidable. \end{proof}
+Therefore, if the emptiness problem for realtime AQFAs over unary alphabet is decidable, then the emptiness problem for TMs is decidable, too.
+But, this is a contradiction and so the emptiness problem for realtime AQFAs over unary alphabet is undecidable. \end{proof}